goforgery/forgery2-site/en/api.md

 ### req.Body

-This property is an object containing the first item of the parsed request body.
+This property is a map containing the first item of the parsed request body.
 This feature is provided by the `http.PostForm` property, though other body parsing middleware may populate this property instead.

     // POST user=ric&email=ric@randomism.org
     req.Body["user"]